TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

 Interrupt Service Routines
 --------------------------

-PMIC Driver Requirement specifies that PMIC Driver software shall not provide any Interrupt Service Routines, demanding the Application layer provide and maintain the ISRs without driver intervention.
+The PMIC Driver software is designed to abstain from providing Interrupt Service Routines (ISRs), delegating this responsibility to the Application layer instead.
+It is expected that the Application layer will handle and maintain the ISRs without direct intervention from the driver.

-Driver shall provide API to read error/status information from PMIC registers and return a corresponding deciphered code.
-The API also gives a feature to clear the Interrupts from within the same function call using a control flag.
-This API can be invoked by application layer after receiving an event/error Interrupt.
+The Driver does, however, offer an API for reading error/status information from PMIC registers.
+This API returns deciphered error/status codes, allowing the Application layer to retrieve relevant information.
+Additionally, the API provides a feature to clear interrupts within the same function call by utilizing a control flag.
+This functionality enables the Application layer to clear interrupts promptly upon receiving an event/error Interrupt.

 Error Handling
 --------------

-Driver shall provide API just to read error information from PMIC registers and return a corresponding deciphered error code.
-This API can be invoked by application layer depending on info taken from error ISR.
+The PMIC Driver API is designed to facilitate the reading of error information from PMIC registers and to return deciphered error codes.
+This API is intended for invocation by the application layer based on information retrieved from error Interrupt Service Routines (ISRs).

-PMIC driver API shall be able to decode various errors detected in PMIC hardware and provide the relevant error code to Application.
+Furthermore, the PMIC driver API is equipped to decode various errors detected within the PMIC hardware, ensuring that the relevant error code is provided to the Application layer.

 See section `API Function Return Status`_.

 Components